Can your mobile phone make you sick?

 Bathroom door handles and shopping trolleys are not the only places germs lurk, your mobile phone could be an effective germ haven too.
-Your phone comes into contact with hands, yours and potentially others, many times, over the course of the day, so it is likely to harbour plenty of germs.
+Your phone comes into contact with hands — both yours and potentially others — many times during the day, so it is likely to harbour plenty of germs.

-- Go hands-free — To limit exposure to phones laden with germs and phone‐to‐face contact, consider using a hands‐free device whenever possible.
+- Go hands-free — To limit your exposure to phone surfaces go hands‐free whenever possible.

 - Avoid sharing your mobile phone— Avoid lending your phone to other people, especially if you know they are sick.
-If you must share it, ensure that you disinfect its surface afterwards.
+If you must share it, make sure you clean the surface afterwards.

-- Wash your hands regularly – The best way to avoid a common cold is to wash your hands thoroughly and frequently over the course of the day, including before and after using your phone.
+- Wash your hands regularly— A great way to avoid transferring germs from your phone to your mouth, eyes or nose is to wash your hands thoroughly and frequently during the day, including before and after using your phone.
 Ensure you use soap and water or an alcohol‐based sanitiser, and teach your children to do the same.